• Skip to primary navigation

 What Is Acupuncture?

 Acupuncture is a type of medical treatment performed by inserting tiny needles into certain areas of the skin.
-According to Chinese philosophy, when areas of the skin are penetrated, it helps to release the body’s life force, also known as the “qi” (pronounced “chee”).[1]
-When the body’s life force is released, it’s said to relieve pain, help treat illnesses and improve disabilities.
+According to Chinese philosophy, penetrating the layers of the skin in this way manipulates the body’s vital energy, also known as the “qi” (pronounced “chee”).[1]

 • Body fluids